mehrdad-feyz-mahdavi/mehrdad-feyz-mahdavi/README.md

 # 💫 About Me:
-I'm an electrical engineer who currently dabbles in robotics, SMPS Power supply design and power Amplifier design<br><br>
+I'm an electrical engineer who currently works at patvaz Co. as embedded software engineer for AC Drives and i dabbles in robotics, SMPS Power supply design and power Amplifier design<br><br>

 ## 🌐 Socials: